HeyYouWhoMe/BroadcastViewer/README.md

 ## C. Automating Who™ Me Personas

-Being in the public eye is a choice, and as has already been the case for tens of thousands of years, real-world close-proximity means that they already know that you are there anyway!
+Being in the public eye is organic, and as has already been the case for tens of thousands of years, real-world close-proximity means that 'they already know that you are there' anyway!

 Sometimes the distractions of our virtual world makes us forget the significance of real-world activities, and the phrase 'being in the public eye' is rooted in the matter that real-world people could see you in real-world close-proximity in real-world-public-places.